Zvi Laron: Work as endocrinologist in Israel

-At the end of 1957, Laron returned to Israel and joined André de Vries in founding the pediatric endocrinological clinic and research in Israel.
-In 1958 he was the founder of the Institute for Pediatric and Adolescent Endocrinology at the Beilinson Medical Center in Petah Tikva, affiliated to Tel Aviv University, and led it until 1992.

-Laron was one of the first members of the teaching staff of the School of Medicine at Tel Aviv University and had a leading role in elaborating the pediatric teaching program at that institution.
+At the end of 1957, Laron returned to Israel and in January 1958 he was involved in founding the Rogoff Research Institute at the Beilinson Medical Center in Petah Tikva.
+He describes Dr. André de Vries as "a major influence and mentor."
+He established the Institute for Pediatric and Adolescent Endocrinology and led it in Beilinson until 1992, after which the institute moved to the newly opened Schneider Children's Medical Center of Israel.
+Laron was one of the first teachers at the School of Medicine at Tel Aviv University and had a helped establish their pediatric teaching program.

 From 1983 to 1997 Laron was Incumbent of the Irene and Nicholas Marsh Chair in Endocrinology and Juvenile Diabetes, Sackler Faculty of Medicine, Tel Aviv University.

-He also founded the All-Country Center for Juvenile Diabetes and an endocrinological laboratory aimed to develop new methods of detecting hormones in blood.
-This laboratory worked in the frame of the Felsenstein Institute of Research.
+He also founded the All-Country Center for Juvenile Diabetes and an endocrinological laboratory aimed to develop new radioimmunoassay methods for hormones in blood in the frame of the Felsenstein Institute of Research.

+In 1966, together with A. Pertzelan and S. Mannheimer, he described a new type of dwarfism (subsequently named "Laron Syndrome" or “growth hormone insensitivity”) characterized by high levels of GH in serum, and low to undetectable IGF-I sconcentrations.
+The Institute of Pediatric Endocrinology was among the first medical centers in the world to produce human grade GH and use in therapy both hGH and IGF-1 (insulin-like growth factor 1) hormones.

-Since 1998 Laron has been Professor Emeritus of Pediatric Endocrinology, Tel Aviv University and Director of Endocrinology and Diabetes Research Unit, Schneider Children's Medical Center of Israel.
+Laron is Professor Emeritus of the Pediatric Endocrinology, Tel Aviv University and Director of Endocrinology and Diabetes Research Unit, Schneider Children's Medical Center of Israel.

-In 1966, together with A. Pertzelan and S. Mannheimer, he described a new type of dwarfism (subsequently named "Laron Syndrome") of growth hormone resistance characterized by high levels of GH in serum, and low IGF-I levels.
-The Institute of Pediatric Endocrinology was among the first medical centers to produce and use in therapy the GH and IGF hormones and gonadotropin analogues.
-Laron was among the founders of the International Society for Pediatric and Adolescent Diabetes, (ISPAD).
-He founded and served as Editor in Chief of the European Society of Pediatric Endorinology (ESPE) and the Growth Hormone Research Society (GRS) of the scientific journals Journal of Pediatric Endocrinology and Metabolism, Pediatric and Adolescent Endocrinology and Pediatric Endocrinology Reviews.
+Laron was among the founders of the European Society of Pediatric Endocrinology (ESPE) and International Society for Pediatric and Adolescent Diabetes (ISPAD) and served as their Secretary and President.
+He was also a founder of the Growth Hormone Research Society (GRS).
+He initiated new pediatric Endocrinology journals: Journal of Pediatric Endocrinology and Metabolism (PEM), Pediatric and Adolescent Endocrinology series and Pediatric Endocrinology Reviews (PER), and served as their editor.

 Awards

-Zvi Laron has received many honours, among them:
+Zvi Laron has received numerous honors and awards: